cloudmesh/useful-introduction_to_cloud-2015/docs/source/cloudmesh/setup/quickstart.rst

 .. note:: FutureSystems Portalname and Project ID
           For this example we assume you have set the shell variable PORTALNAME to your FutureSystems portal username.
-This can be done as follwows.
+This can be done as follows.
 Let us assume your portal name is `albert`.
 Than you can set it with::

               export PORTALNAME=albert